-What the CN Tower looked like under construction
+This is what the CN Tower looked like when it was under construction

 It's easy to take the CN Tower for granted when living in Toronto.
 Thanks to its soaring height, it's become a fixture in our peripheral vision, peeking into the frame of so many views of the city.